DomesticBeethoven/dbsite/people.md

 <!-- Beethoven-Haus Bonn, Forschungszentrum “Beethoven-Archiv” -->
 <!-- Beethoven-Haus Bonn, Research Centre “Beethoven-Archiv” -->

 The Beethoven-Haus is situated in the house of birth of the composer.
-It comprises a museum, a chamber concert hall and the Research Center “Beethoven-Archiv” with the richest and most diverse Beethoven collection worldwide a research library, the archive of the Beethoven-Haus Association and a publishing division.
+It comprises a museum, a chamber concert hall, a research library, the Forschungszentrum “Beethoven-Archiv”—with the richest and most diverse Beethoven collection worldwide, a publishing division, and the archive of the Beethoven-Haus Association.
 The research center is primarily responsible for the edition of Beethoven’s complete works (“Beethoven Werke”) and hosts moreover several third-party funded research projects.
-It contributes to the project with its Beethoven research expertise.
+It contributes its expertise in Beethoven research to the project.
 <br/><br/>
 #### **[University of Oxford e-Research Centre](https://www.oerc.ox.ac.uk/)**